Back to Portfolio

 Why Market Wrong

-Market may be pricing in perfect execution of growth plan with no hiccups.
-The stock has risen 10x in 18 months on what is still a nascent business model.
-Pro forma EBITDA multiples look reasonable but require $2B+ in additional capital deployment to materialize.
-The valuation leaves no room for the inevitable setbacks.
+Market is pricing in perfect execution of 3,100 MW growth plan with no hiccups.
+Stock has risen 10x+ in 18 months on a nascent business model.
+Since March review, price rose another 8.5% without new earnings data.
+Trailing PE now 102x, EV/EBITDA 25x.
+Pro forma multiples look reasonable but require $2B+ in capital deployment to materialize. $903M convertibles will dilute 15-20%.
+No room for setbacks.

 Why Market Right

 Data center power demand is genuinely unprecedented and accelerating.
 Hyperscaler CapEx guidance is $600B+ for 2026.
 Grid constraints will persist for years.
 Solaris has first-mover advantage, secured turbine slots, and signed contracts.
-The BTM power model may be the only way to meet near-term compute power needs.
+Customer diversification improving (xAI down from 67% to 37% of target capacity).
+BTM power model may be the only way to meet near-term compute power needs.

 Catalysts

-Positive: Third hyperscaler customer, EBITDA beats vs guidance, capacity expansion beyond 3,100 MW, potential equity re-rating to power utility multiples.
-Negative: xAI issues, environmental enforcement, AI spending slowdown, execution miss.
+Positive: Third hyperscaler customer, Q1 2026 EBITDA beat, capacity beyond 3,100 MW, re-rating to power utility multiples, successful Hatchbo contract execution.
+Negative: xAI issues, environmental enforcement, AI spending slowdown, execution miss, convertible dilution event.

 9 VERDICT WAIT